FernandoBuGu/JavaFX/README.md

 The other files within the folder need to be within the same package as Main.java, except for the folder "img" that should be a diferent package within the same JavaFX project.

-May have to add this to RunConfiguration/Arguments/VM:
+If run in an IDE, the following may have to be added to VM arguments (i.e. in Eclipse in Run configurations):

 --module-path /usr/share/java/openjfx-11.0.2_linux-x64_bin-sdk/javafx-sdk-11.0.2/lib --add-modules javafx.controls,javafx.fxml

-where --module-path should be the path to your java lib folder
+where --module-path should be the path to the java lib folder in the machine